1865, A GUEST AT PRESIDENT LINCOLN'S SECOND

 Use a Civil War timeline to check out events

 during the Civil War, especially the first two

 Union or President Lincoln before 1863.
 The

-Emancipation Proclamation was issued January
+Emancipation Proclamation was issued January 1,

-1, 1863.
+1863.
 President Lincoln would now authorize

 have a big part in the new direction.
 Frederick

 Douglass would now become a recruiter for the

 and fight for the Union.

-The Smithsonian Civil War
+Smithsonian Civil War Timeline

 American troops would enter battle.
 The 54th

 Massachusetts Infantry Regiment under Col.

 Congressional Medal of Honor winners by

 Americans at the Buffalo Soldiers site.

 Work within a small group, and make a memorial

 War.
 Provide detailed information and a

 portrait of each.
 As you read about recruits,

 sons that were recruited as Union soldiers.

 THE 54th MASSACHUSETTS

-about the heroic 54th Massachusetts
+about the heroic 54th Massachusetts Infantry

 Regiment at the Battle for Fort Wagner at

 from the National Archives and Records

 as on the Battle of Olustee Site.

 DOUGLASS' THREE COMPLAINTS TO

+a.
 Read the short article

 visit to the White House to confer with the

 President.
 Answer these questions about that

 What were the three "complaints' that